How to Convert Numbers to Text in Excel?

 TEXT( B4, “hh:mm” ) & ( ” – ” ) & TEXT( C4, “hh:mm” ) & ( ” Hrs” )

-TEXT( B4, “hh:mm”) will convert the given time in cell B4 to text in hour: minute format (24 hours).
-Similarly, TEXT( C4, “hh:mm”) will convert the given time in cell C4 to hour: minute format.
+TEXT( B4, “hh:mm”) will convert the given time in cell B4 to text in an hour: minute format (24 hours).
+Similarly, TEXT( C4, “hh:mm”) will convert the given time in cell C4 to an hour: minute format.

 Similarly, you can also create a range of dates by modifying this syntax.

-Suppose you have a data for certain transactions done in the past few years.
+Suppose you have data for certain transactions done in the past few years.
 Of those transactions, you want to know how many numbers of transactions were made during a particular month of a particular year and the total transaction amount.
-The transactions data is given the cells B5: C19 as shown below.
+The transaction data is given the cells B5: C19, as shown below.